“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 Organisations in areas such as finance, consulting, manufacturing, pharmaceuticals, government and education all need professionals to help mine and analyse large datasets, draw conclusions and present these insights to managers so that they can drive the business forward.
 Big data has intensified the need for analysts who can create data dashboards, graphs and visualisations to communicate trends to business leaders and other stakeholders.
-Conversely, small and medium-sized enterprises have need of consultants to help them make business decisions based on their data on an ad hoc basis so you could consider starting your own business to support their needs.
+Conversely, small and medium-sized enterprises need consultants to help them make business decisions based on their data on an ad hoc basis, so you could consider starting your own business to support their needs.

 Home students starting this course in the first year will be required to pay a Home fee of £6,167 for the academic year 2023/24.